vincent-scw/mock-it-up/README.md

 ```

 ## Motivation
 In microservice architecture, a serviec might denpendent to multiple other services by Restful Http requests.
-When doing acceptence/integration test, it is very annoying to link under testing service to real downstream services.
+When doing acceptence/integration test, it is very annoying to connect to real downstream services.
 Trying to decoupe the dependencies, ***Mock It Up*** is a mock server to replace the real services.

 ![img](/design.png)